 The test requests other personal information you don’t feel comfortable providing.

 You decide you don't want to complete the test or something comes up and you can no longer finish it.

 How to quit a test or report a problem:

 How you quit your test or report a problem to our team depends on the type of device you’re using.

 Learn how to:

 - Quit a test or report a problem from a computer

 - Quit a test or report a problem from a mobile device

 When you report a problem

 You'll have the opportunity to include a description of the problem, so please provide as much detail as possible.
-Also, keep in mind that this description is sent to our Support team, so be mindful of what you share.
+Also, keep in mind that this description is sent to our Support team and to the customer, so be mindful of what you share.